 Although some pricing is stated in hours or by the month, Cloud Composer is billed by the minute.

-Cloud Composer supports the following Compute Engine instance types in environments:
+The following Compute Engine instance types are supported in Cloud Composer environments:

 The size of a Cloud Composer environment affects pricing for an environment.
 Some settings can be adjusted to change the size of Cloud Composer environments.
 Other settings are pre-set and cannot be adjusted.